dlang-community/discussions/README.md

 ----------------------

 This organization was formed by annoyance of needing to fork popular repositories to get fixes merged.
-Similarly to `std.experimental` projects are still driven by their original authors if they have the time.
+Similarly to `std.experimental`, projects are still driven by their original authors if they have the time.
-However, small bug fixes don't need to wait in the queue for months and in case the author is completely gone the DLang community has one upstream repository instead of ten different forks containing the same fix.
+However, small bug fixes don't need to wait in the queue for months, and in case the author is completely gone, the DLang community has one upstream repository instead of ten different forks containing the same fix.
-Moreover, thanks to being a larger organization the overhead of a project can be distributed and more easily automated (e.g. documentation builds, binary releases etc.).
+Moreover, thanks to being a larger organization, the overhead of a project can be distributed and more easily automated (e.g. documentation builds, binary releases etc.).

 Getting in touch
 ----------------

-This is public discussion list based on [GitHub issues](https://github.com/dlang-community/discussions/issues).
+This is a public discussion list based on [GitHub issues](https://github.com/dlang-community/discussions/issues).

 Do you have a question?
 Then don't hesitate to [open an issue](https://github.com/dlang-community/discussions/issues/new)!